McFlurinivas/socieful/README.md

 ## Features

-- **RAKSHAK - AI Support Chatbot**: Introducing RAKSHAK, our AI support chatbot, designed to provide compassionate and effective counseling tailored to user needs, further enhancing accessibility and support for our users.
+- **RAKSHAK - AI Support Chatbot**: Introducing RAKSHAK, our AI support chatbot, designed to provide compassionate and effective counselling tailored to user needs, further enhancing accessibility and support for our users.
-- **Flexible Support Options**: In addition to the AI chatbot, users have the option to connect with human counselors, ensuring a personalized and flexible approach to seeking support that prioritizes individual comfort and preferences.
+- **Flexible Support Options**: In addition to the AI chatbot, users have the option to connect with human counsellors, ensuring a personalized and flexible approach to seeking support that prioritizes individual comfort and preferences.
 - **Dedicated Section for Indian Helpline Numbers**: We feature a dedicated section within our platform for users to access Indian helpline numbers, providing easy access to vital resources for those in need of immediate assistance.
 - **Progress Tracking and Emotional Visualization**: Our platform tracks user progression through each session and provides visual representations of emotional states, empowering users with insights into their journey and fostering self-awareness and growth.
 - **User-Friendly UI Promoting Positivity**: With a user-friendly interface designed to promote positivity, our platform offers intuitive navigation and visual cues that guide users towards a supportive and empowering experience.